ucsb-cs156/w24/lab/team02.md

 ## It's still a *team* project.

 Having said that, it is still the responsibility of the *entire team* to get all the issues for all  {{page.num_database_tables_alpha}}  of the tables completed.
-So, even if/when you are "finished with the {{page.num_issues_per_table_alpha} issues for your table", please *still stay in class* and help others on your team, do code reviews, and generally see where you can be helpful.
+So, even if/when you are "finished with the {{page.num_issues_per_table_alpha}} issues for your table", please *still stay in class* and help others on your team, do code reviews, and generally see where you can be helpful.

 The time/effort you invest now in helping to build the capacity of your team will pay off later.